 When an email is sent to a special email address for your organization, a submission will be created and stored in a form named Email Submissions.
 Any files attached to the email will be saved as part of the submission.
 Please note that this feature is only available to Premier and Enterprise plan customers at this time.

-a) Email Submissions into a General Email Submissions Form
+To Email Submissions into a General Email Submissions Form:

 For example: firstname.lastname@example.org

-b) Email Submissions Into An Existing Submission Form
+To Email Submissions Into An Existing Submission Form:

 2. Find the email address for a particular submission form by going to the Forms tab of the main navigation bar and clicking on the link icon located to the right of a submission form name.